 Finally, products will be put on the market.
 Depending on product and business, development phases may overlap.
 While these phases are often sequential and interdependent, it is often expedient to start before the end of the previous phase.
 For example, market preparation can begin before a product is fully developed.

-While their approaches differ, most organizations that regularly offer flourishing products to the sale have some simple strategies.
+While their approaches differ, most organizations that regularly offer flourishing products for the sale have some simple strategies.
 Here are some best practices for these new product developments.

 - Start with company users’ needs and frustrations.